threatwinds/api-docs/auth/flow.md

 ThreatWinds supports two primary authentication methods:

-1. **Bearer Token Authentication** - Using an Authorization header with a bearer token
+1. **Bearer Token Authentication**: using an Authorization header with a bearer token
-2. **API Key Authentication** - Using API key and API secret headers
+2. **API Key Authentication**: using API key and API secret headers

 ## Authentication Flow